migtools/velero-examples/patroni/README.md

 # Patroni
-Patroni is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility - a distributed configuration store like ZooKeeper, etcd, Consul or Kubernetes.
+Patroni is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility
+- a distributed configuration store like ZooKeeper, etcd, Consul or Kubernetes.
 Database engineers, DBAs, DevOps engineers, and SREs who are looking to quickly deploy HA PostgreSQL in the datacenter-or anywhere else-will hopefully find it useful.

 ## Installation

-<b>Note:</b> Check your AWS VSL location and change your region based on your configuration if the velero backup fails.
+The setup assumes you have installed velero in oadp-operator namespace.
+If velero is installed in other namespace, change the `namespace` field in `postgres-backup.yaml` and `postgres-restore.yaml` files.

 To install patroni run the following commands,